 May is springtime in London and we Londoners love the warm days (at last!), the freshly blooming flowers and the general buzz around the upcoming summer months.
 May is also shoulder season which means it’s a great time for visitors to avoid the peak crowds and peak prices of mid-summer.
 With warmer temperatures than April and long days for exploring, May has lots to offer visitors and locals alike.

-I’ve lived in London all my adult life so I’ve enjoyed a lot of springtimes here and all sorts of weather in May in London!
+I’ve lived in London most of my life so I’ve enjoyed a lot of springtimes here and all sorts of weather in May in London.
 One thing’s for sure, the sun is never guaranteed, but May is a wonderful month to explore and appreciate the UK capital.
 Here’s all you need to know.

 May is the month when the English springtime blossoms into warmer days.
 It isn’t as hot as June weather can potentially be, and you might still notice hints of coolness in the air, especially in the evening.
 But May is a lovely month all round.
 I’ve definitely put away winter clothes by May and I’m wearing lightweight jackets, cotton trousers and summer dresses.
 You’ll still need to pack jumpers though – and an umbrella!